Trier Amphitheater: Usage

 The multiple usages of the arena included gladiator events and animal shows in which a cellar under the arena was utilized to store the animals and sentence prisoners to death.
 Remnants of wood and 1200 coins from the late 3rd century onward have been found in the cellar, suggesting that the cellar and other subterranean galleries were built after the original amphitheatre.
-On the eastern bank of the amphipheatre, a small burial ground was discovered in 1996, containing the graves of 46 people.
+On the eastern bank of the amphitheatre, a small burial ground was discovered in 1996, containing the graves of 46 people.
 Today, the amphitheatre is used for simulated gladiator fights and performances.